 The North’s Informal Color Line and the Northern Jim Crow

 In this essay I hope to describe how, starting with the Great Migration, various social attitudes including respectability politics and northern racial liberalism collectively and indirectly contributed to what we call the northern version of Jim Crow.
-I focus on specific laws and social attitudes that inhibited the improvement of the situation that African-Americans faced in light of a laissez-faire approach that refused state intervention while disregarding the historical dependence of African-Americans on the state.
+I focus on specific laws and social attitudes that inhibited the improvement of the situation that African Americans faced in light of a laissez-faire approach by northern race liberals who advocated against state intervention while disregarding the historical dependence of African Americans on the state.
 I will conclude by stating how the Jim Crow laws left their mark on the laws and attitudes we see today as a result of northern racial liberalism which consists of equality on paper without effort made to resolve the longstanding inequity that exists.

 One main object of focus is how the past is politicized and used by various politicians to reframe the present as a form of progress.
-During President Trump’s first month in office, he praised Frederick Douglass as someone who has “done an amazing job and is being recognized more and more”.
-This quote exemplifies how while African-Americans are lauded for their achievements the long civil rights struggle in the national mind has been distanced from the present and thus largely dismissed as a thing of the past.
-So I agree with political scientist Fred Harris and his assessment that respectability politics have shifted toward “policing the black poor” during 1980s and 90s.
-Furthermore I would say that blaming the African-American community for its perceived lack of progress is an example of northern racial liberalism itself because it involves a public perception in which the public judges militant activists not individualistically but based on their racial identification.
-When Obama referred to “individualized personal responsibility” at Brown Chapel in Selma, Alabama in 2007, it is arguable that he has also been influenced by an individualistic form of northern racial liberalism that advocates for bootstrap agency under the guise of individual freedom of choice.
+During President Trump’s first month in office, he praised Frederick Douglass as someone who has “done an amazing job and is being recognized more and more.”
+This quote exemplifies how African Americans are lauded for their achievements within the long civil rights struggle as part of our national historical memory but whose effort to achieve equality are largely dismissed as a thing of the past.
+In this regard, I agree with political scientist Fred Harris and his assessment that respectability politics have shifted toward “policing the black poor” during 1980s and 90s.
+Further, I would say that blaming the African-American community for its perceived lack of progress is an example of northern racial liberalism itself because it involves a public perception in which society judges militant activists not individualistically but based on their racial identification.
+When Obama referred to “individualized personal responsibility” at Brown Chapel in Selma, Alabama, in 2007, it is arguable that he has also been influenced by an individualistic form of northern racial liberalism that advocates for bootstrap agency under the guise of individual freedom of choice.

 Theoharis also notes the use of passive voice in historical documents by writing that “the objects of racism are many but the subjects few”.
 What this means is that the long civil rights movement has become overly historicized and thus useless because it is largely used as a means of remembering heritage and disregarding the perpetrators of racism.
-Thus the problem of racism which is to remain separate but equal persists by placing civil rights in the past.
+Thus, the problem of racism which is to remain separate but equal persists by placing civil rights in the past.
 As an example of this proclamation of equality on paper, in 1964 Boston School Committee chair William O’Connor declared that “We have no inferior education in our schools.
 What we have been getting is an inferior type of student”.
 In essence this argument shows how a northern Jim Crow was shaped through rephrasing inequality in educational provision based on a cultural argument.
 It is also interesting to note the language used by various apparatuses of the media – the term “busing”, while initially criticized by anti-desegregation whites such as the Globe’s Robert Levey, became common in descriptions of white opposition to Black demands for school desegregation.

 The national fable as indicated by Theoharis also does not include harassment and monitoring of individuals such as Martin Luther King, Jr. on the part of the government and FBI; as a result we tend to focus on telling a story about specific individuals instead of looking at the various community-related factors that expressed themselves in an individualistic form.